shatha12/NLP_AutoJudge/MVP/MVP.md

 # AutoJudge(MVP)
 ## Goal :
-- The primary goal of the project is to predict
+- The primary goal of the project is to predict the outcome of the case

 ## Workflow: